DivoHub/Playerlist_Pinger/README.md

 ```bash
 python3 pinger.py
 ```
-4. Type and enter 'fresh' to initialize configurations.
+4. Type and enter 'newconfig' to initialize configurations.

 5. Type and enter 'start' to begin running checker